 Refinements have been made to the Bend Bridge pulse protection criteria.
 They are no longer based on a 3-day trailing average of flows at Bend Bridge.
-Instead, they will be based on a predicted storm-related flow event likely using information from the National Oceanic and Atmospheric Administration's California Nevada River Forecast Center.
-When a forecasted storm event in which a 3-day forecasted average of Sacramento River flow at Bend Bridge is projected to exceed 8,000 cfs, and the 3-day forecasted average combined tributary flow upstream of Bend Bridge (Cow Creek, Cottonwood Creek, and Battle Creek) is projected to exceed 2,500 cfs, a pulse protection event is anticipated.
+Instead, they will be based on a predicted storm-related flow event from the National Oceanic and Atmospheric Administration's California Nevada River Forecast Center.
+When a forecasted storm event in which a 3-day forecasted average of Sacramento River flow at Bend Bridge is projected to exceed 8,000 cfs, and the 3-day forecasted average combined tributary flow upstream of Bend Bridge (Cow Creek, Cottonwood Creek, and Battle Creek) is projected to exceed 2,500 cfs, a pulse protection event is initiated.
 Diversion restrictions would begin when the average hourly flows in the Sacramento River at Bend Bridge exceed 8,000 cfs, and the average hourly flows in the tributaries upstream of Bend Bridge (Cow Creek, Cottonwood Creek, and Battle Creek) cumulatively exceed 2,500 cfs, provided that the previous day was not already in a pulse protection event.
 Revised diversion criteria retain the detection of an outmigration pulse of anadromous fish at Red Bluff Diversion Dam as a criterion, and the pulse protections are expected to be more protective of salmonoids.
 Implementation of that criterion will be developed in the Project's Adaptive Management Program and will be implemented when the relationship between flow pulses and fish pulses is determined to be sufficiently predictable to be used to guide operations.
-Until such time that the criterion for detecting a fish pulse is developed in coordination with CDFW, USFWS, and NMFS, the pulse protection will be implemented based on the flow criteria only.

 In the RDEIR/SDEIS, pulse protection was required to last for 7 days upon initiation.
-The Project description and CALSIM II modeling have been modified to allow pulse protection to end once the 3-day average flow at Bend Bridge exceeds 29,000 cfs, provided Project diversions subtracted from Bend Bridge flows continue to be at least 25,000 cfs.
+The Project description and CALSIM II modeling have been modified to allow pulse protection to end once the 3-day average flow at Bend Bridge exceeds 29,000 cfs, Project diversions subtracted from Bend Bridge flows continue to be at least 25,000 cfs, and the Sacramento River at Bend Bridge has exceeded 25,000 cfs.
 Pulse flows of those levels would provide flow continuity between the upper and lower Sacramento River (i.e., below Wilkins Slough) and are expected to enhance survival of migrating juvenile winter-run, spring-run, fall-run, and late fall-run Chinook salmon and steelhead through the middle reaches of the Sacramento River (Michel et al. 2021, Hassrick et al. 2022, Steel et al. 2020), as fish movement is thought to occur in response to increased flow and turbidity associated with the beginning of a precipitation-generated high-flow event (Poytress et al. 2014, Cavallo et al. 2015).
 This cap was added to the pulse protection measure because once flows have reached this level, flows are adequate for ecological benefits, and high flows will likely persist beyond 7 days.